The term Wholly Owned Subsidiary refers to a company whose shares or voting rights are completely owned by another (parent) company.

 Application for Name approval of Wholly Owned Subsidiary – Part A of formation

-If the foreign company has a registered trademark elsewhere, it could use the trademark for Incorporation of a Wholly Owned Subsidiary in India
+- If the foreign company has a registered trademark elsewhere, it could use the trademark for the Incorporation of a Wholly Owned Subsidiary in India

-Or, it could go with a new name if it desires so.
+- Or, it could go with a new name if it desires to.

 Documents required for name reservation of wholly owned subsidiary in India

-If the company decides to use its trademark or original name while starting business in India, then the company would need to provide NOC from the foreign company to use the same in the form of Resolution.
+- If the company decides to use its trademark or original name while starting a business in India, then the company would need to provide NOC from the foreign company to use the same in the form of a Resolution.

-An Apostilled copy of the Charter of the Foreign Company translated in English.
+- An Apostilled copy of the Charter of the Foreign Company translated into English.

 Process of Name Approval